jazzband/pathlib2/README.txt

 Version 1.0
 ^^^^^^^^^^^

+- Python issue #19921: When Path.mkdir() is called with parents=True, any
+  missing parent is created with the default permissions, ignoring the mode argument (mimicking the POSIX "mkdir -p" command).
 - Python issue #19887: Improve the Path.resolve() algorithm to support certain symlink chains.
 - Make pathlib usable under Python 2.7 with unicode pathnames (only pure